gnolang/guide/docs/engineering/gno.land/resources.md

 We take pride in sharing our knowledge with the community worldwide through workshops and presentations.
 You can explore the complete list of our workshops [here](https://github.com/gnolang/workshops).

+## Gno By Example
+[Gno By Example](https://gno-by-example.com/) is a community-dedicated web app that showcases the fundamentals of Gnolang, the Smart Contract language used on [Gno.land](https://gno.land).
+We welcome you to contribute to the official [Gno By Example repository](https://github.com/gnolang/gno-by-example).

 ## Awesome Gno Repository